nguyenbinhanltv/yostore/yostore-admin/README.md

 npm run start
 ```

-will start the Vendure server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from
+will start the Index server and [worker](https://www.vendure.io/docs/developer-guide/vendure-worker/) processes from
 the `src` directory.

 ## Build